 Introduces the engineering profession, professionalism, and ethics.
-Covers problem presentation, engineering calculations, digital computer applications, word processing, worksheets, programming in FORTRAN or C++, and elementary numerical methods.
+Covers problem presentation, engineering calculations, and digital computer applications; word processing, worksheets, and databases; programming in languages, such as MATLAB, FORTRAN, or C++; elementary numerical methods; and other skills required for computer competency.

 Prerequisite or Co-requisite: MTH 173.
-Lecture 3 hours per week.